 Expertise in manufacturing specialty food products with strong proprietary brands in the leading niche market and differentiated food distribution are Premium Brands’ key competitive advantages.
 In its differentiated food distribution business, Premium Brands offers specialized products and services in addition to logistical solutions.
 The company enjoys a significant advantage to gain from emerging consumer trends.

 Over years of business, Premium Brands has developed a good understanding of consumer tastes and preferences.
-Given the rising consumer health awareness, the company has been investing in businesses that focus on producing high quality, authentic specialty foods.
-Premium Brands operates through its portfolio of valuable brands, such as Deli Chef, Oberto, and Country Prime Meats.
+Given the rising consumer health awareness, the company has been investing in specialty food businesses that focus on great-tasting foods made with wholesome ingredients.
+Premium Brands operates through its portfolio of valuable brands, such as Harvest Meats, Piller’s, Freybe, Expresco, and Deli Chef, etc.

 Premium Brands’ stock performance has been stellar generating a compound annual shareholder return of more than 22% over the last 15 years.
-The company last raised its quarterly dividend by 10.5% to $2.10 per share on an annual basis.
-It also has an impressive history of reducing its free cash flow payout ratio from more than 100% in 2006 to 39% currently as per their investor presentation.
+The company last raised its quarterly dividend by 10%.
+It stands a good chance to gain from cross-business synergies, expertise, leading brands, distribution, and footprint.

 The food processing industry is extremely competitive.
-Premium Brands faces competition from the likes of Saputo, Maple Leaf Foods, SunOpta Inc., Neptune Wellness Solutions, etc. Saputo Inc. is one of the top ten dairy processors in the world and the largest cheese manufacturer in Canada, while Maple Leaf Foods is Canada’s largest food processor and a leading consumer protein company.wpDataTable with provided ID not found!
+The company competes with many local, regional, and national food manufacturers and distributors.
+Premium Brands faces competition from the likes of Saputo Inc., Maple Leaf Foods, SunOpta Inc., Neptune Wellness Solutions, etc. Saputo Inc. is one of the top ten dairy processors in the world and the largest cheese manufacturer in Canada, while Maple Leaf Foods is Canada’s largest food processor and a leading consumer protein company.wpDataTable with provided ID not found!

 Premium Brands’ premium food distribution business enables it to generate and sustain additional margins.
-As North America’s leading specialty foods company, Premium Brands is well positioned to benefit from new product launches, sales opportunities in the U.S., and a robust pipeline of business acquisition opportunities.
-The company should gain from its dominance in the specialty food industry and should comfortably continue its double-digit dividend growth streak in the future as well.
+As North America’s leading specialty foods company, Premium Brands is well-positioned to benefit from new product launches, sales opportunities in the U.S., and a robust pipeline of business acquisition opportunities.